Droidec/Config/README.md

 ## Author

-Marc GIANNETTI <mgtti.pro@gmail.com>
+Marc GIANNETTI \<mgtti.pro@gmail.com\>

 ## Licence

-`Config` is released under BSD-3 clause licence.
+`Config` is released under the WTFPL licence.
 See the LICENCE file in this source distribution for more information.